 A good guide to legal citations by Dr. Peter W. Martin can be found on the Cornell Law Library website, Introduction to Basic Legal Citation.
 The Purdue University Online Writing Lab (OWL) recommends this site.

-NoodleTools is a citation composer that the library subscribes to.
-It will create APA style citations for both legal documents and other sources, such as law journals, books, and websites.
+Zotero is a free research tool that allows users to collect, organize, annotate, cite, and share research in a variety of formats.
+This includes APA style citations for both legal documents and other sources, such as law journals, books, and websites.

 It will generate citations based on The Bluebook for the following legal resources: